Quite some time ago now I posted one of my favourite stretches for runners to ease the often painful symptoms of piriformis syndrome.

 There are a number of conditions that can cause pain in the piriformis region, such as lumbar disc herniations.
 This sometimes causes cases of piriformis syndrome to be initially misdiagnosed.

-However, there are a set of typical characteristics that, if present, can help confirm piriformis syndrome as being the cause of your pain, or altered sensation such as numbness or ‘pains and needles’:
+However, there are a set of typical characteristics that, if present, can help confirm piriformis syndrome as being the cause of your pain, or altered sensation such as numbness or ‘pins and needles’:

 - Pain local to the buttock/piriformis region